Q: Is it possible to qualify for a credit card at my age? I’m only 18 have no credit history.

 If you’re 18 and in college, then a student credit card would probably be the easiest to obtain.

 But you can beat the banks at their own game.
 Pay off the amount in full each and every month and on-time.
 That way you will avoid interest charges.
+But don’t go feeling guilty if you’re not paying interest – banks still make a pile of money off of the 2% interchange fees they charge merchants when customers use their cards for everyday purchases.
+Interest charges are just icing on the cake for the issuers, so don’t play in that sandbox.
 Contrary to popular belief, having debt on your card won’t help your credit score (the following link explains why).
 To compare student cards and learn more about them, check out this section.

 Are you not in college?